-- The broader network is made up of a large numbers of individuals, professionals & stakeholders who are involved in or who have a interest in the finding out about services and information regarding the family law system and affiliated services.
+- The broader network is made up of a large number of individuals, professionals & stakeholders who have subscribed to our newsletters, and who are involved in or who have an interest in finding out about services and information regarding the family law system and affiliated services.

-The SA Family Law Pathways Network has also recently developed a specialised SA Family Law Pathways Network Aboriginal and Torres Strait Islander sub-Committee which is concentrates on providing support and information pathways for professionals who work for organisations with Aboriginal and Torres Strait Islander clients around the State.
+The SA Family Law Pathways Network has also developed a specialised SA Family Law Pathways Network Aboriginal and Torres Strait Islander sub-Committee to provide support and information for professionals who work with Aboriginal and Torres Strait Islander clients around the State.

 Current Steering Committee Members

-- Graham Russell (Chair): Manager Family Law Section, Legal Services Commission
+Manager Family Law Policy & Programs, Legal Services Commission SA

 Current SAFLPN Members